libretro/docs/docs/guides/retroachievements.md

 ## **What are RetroAchievements?**

-The [retroachievements.org](https://retroachievements.org/) is a service that provides a trophies unlocking mechanism similar to modern consoles, for Retro games.
+[retroachievements.org](https://retroachievements.org/) is a service that provides a trophies unlocking mechanism similar to modern consoles, for Retro games.

 !!!
 Warning
     The service is not maintained by RetroArch or the Libretro team.